DIYBigData/pyspark-benchmark/README.md

 Where
 * `--master spark://spark-master:7077` - The `spark-submit` option identifying where your Spark master is.
 * `--name 'generate-benchmark-test-data'` - The `spark-submit`	option for naming the submitted job. this is optional.
 * `/path/to/test/data/file` - The complete file path to where the test data should be generated to.
-This can be a HDFS fiel URL.
+This can be a HDFS file URL.
 The exact value depends on your Spark cluster set up.
 * `-r num_rows` - The total number of rows to generate.
 Each row is about 75 bytes.
 * `-p num_partitions` - The number of partitions the test data file should have.

-The scema of the data produced looks like:
+The schema of the data produced looks like:
 ```
 root
  |-- value: string (nullable = true)